 - Save – Jesus devoted himself to having the faith & conviction to save his friends

-Whenever we lose sight on this focus, we begin to drift into the world of the Pharisee’s.
-The Pharisee’s went to midweek, bible talk, Sunday service, discipleship times and all other church functions, but they forgot about their purpose.
+Whenever we lose sight on this focus, we begin to drift into the world of the Pharisees.
+The Pharisees followed all the rules – in modern terms, they went to midweek, bible talk, Sunday service, discipleship times and all other functions – but they forgot about their purpose.

 When we lose our purpose, but stay in church we make church all about ‘self’.